Association of Recovery in Higher Education Collegiate Recovery Program Survey

-The survey asks questions about CRP characteristics, staff characteristics and professional development needs, your program’s experience with ARHE, and the impacts of the COVID-19 pandemic.
+The survey asks questions about CRP characteristics, staff characteristics and professional development needs, and your program’s experience with ARHE.
 While the survey will evolve in future years, we expect to ask about CRP and staff characteristics, and about your experience with ARHE every time the survey is deployed.

 Questions and Feedback:

-Please direct questions and feedback to Sierra Castedo de Martell: email@example.com.
+Please direct questions and feedback to Kristina Canfield: email@example.com

 While no incentive is being offered for taking this survey, the results, pooled with other respondents’ results, will likely be very useful to your program’s advocacy efforts, and will help advance the field as a whole.